Is Survivorship Bias Destroying Your Optimisation Strategy?

 Survivorship bias can also result in management questioning the sustainability of uplifts.
 When you first launch a tactical change to your website, such as a promotional pop-up, it is something new that none of your visitors will have seen before.

-As a consequence this will automatically reduce your overall conversion rate over time as those who are going to be influenced by the pop-up sign-up and those who are not don’t.
-Further, as more visitors come back to the site after experiencing the new pop-up the proportion of non-customers who have not seen this particular pop-up before will decline to just new visitors.
+As a consequence this will automatically reduce your overall conversion rate over time.
+Those who are going to be influenced by the pop-up sign-up and those who are not don’t.
+Furthermore, as visitors come back to the site after experiencing the new pop-up, the proportion of non-customers who have not seen this particular pop-up before will decline to just new visitors.
 As returning visitors become acclimatised to the promotional pop-up its effectiveness is likely to decline among this type of visitor.

 This can make it appear the uplift was not sustainable.
 However, if you analyse new visitor conversion you are likely to see that the uplift has largely been maintained.
-But even here there may be a notable decay in the uplift over time as a proportion of returning visitors regularly clear their cookies and so are tracked as new visitors by your web analytics.
+But even here there may be a notable decay in the uplift over time.
+A proportion of returning visitors regularly clear their cookies and so are tracked as new visitors by your web analytics.

 This needs to be explained to stakeholders to manage their expectations for the overall conversion rate.
 If this is not understood this is sometimes used to challenge the sustainability of uplifts from conversion rate optimisation.
 To respond to this phenomena it is worth revisiting changes on a regular basis to review conversion rates and to test new variants if necessary.